openshift/kube-compare/docs/user-guide.md

 #### There can be more than one Reference Design CR of the same Kind

 In this case you will have a warning presented before the diff output, formatted similar to this:
 `More then one template with same apiVersion, metadata_name, metadata_namespace, kind.
-These templates wont be used for corelation.
-To use them use different corelator (manual matching) or remove one of them from the reference.
+These templates wont be used for correlation.
+To use them use different correlator (manual matching) or remove one of them from the reference.
 Template names are: XConfig.yaml, YConfig.yaml`

 This means the template contains two CRs with the same apiversion-kind-name-namespace but different spec.
 In such cases comment out the template CRs from the metadata.yaml that are more accurate with CRs under comparison.